neam/docker-stack/stacks/debian-php-nginx/stack/README.md

         $_SERVER['PHP_SELF'] = $_SERVER['NGINX_SCRIPT_NAME'];
     }

-And the following to your location block config in nginx:
+And make sure to keep the following in your nginx location blocks (see docker-stack/stacks/debian-php-nginx/stack/nginx/conf.d/app.conf):

     # for hhvm
     fastcgi_keep_conn on;